cms-PdmV/relvalmachine/deplyment-descriptor.md

     virtualenv relvalmachine-virtualenv
     source relvalmachine-virtualenv/bin/activate

-Now your virtualenv is activated, you can deactivate it using command: `deactivate`
+Now your virtualenv is activated, you can deactivate it using command: `deactivate` (but don't do that at this stage)

 ## Install Oracle drivers